paikpaik/shop/README.md

 # shop
-shop for all of us.
+shop using express, mysql, only sql